Bixal/site-nav-test-drive/README.md

 # Site Nav Test Drive

-This tool will not work with sites that have Cross-Origin Resource Sharing (CORS) restrictions, which prevents some sites from appearing in an <code>iframe</code> element on another site.
+> **This tool will not work with sites that have Cross-Origin Resource Sharing (CORS) restrictions, which prevents some sites from appearing in an <code>iframe</code> element on another site.**
-{: .flash}

 ## Why you need it